caribou-crew/mezzo/index.md

 ## Profiles

-TODO - Coming soon.
-The idea is to support a permutation of variants that you can easily swap between.
+Profiles are a premutation of pre-selected variants.
+The simplest way to get started is the web admin page on the profiles tab.
+You can configure the permutation of desired variants and save the profile locally (to browser's local storage), or "remotely" (a code snippet will be generated you can check in to source control so that anyone with the code can reference it).

 ## Icons